 Spring Semester Plans for Campus Engagement

-I write today to share with you a letter we sent to your student that details our plans for campus engagement this spring.
-Thanks to your student’s commitment to keeping the community healthy and safe, we are operating at Alert Level 1-Green much quicker than we anticipated.
+I write today to share with you a letter I sent to students that outlines our plans for campus engagement this spring.
+Thanks to our collective commitment in keeping the community healthy and safe, we are operating at Alert Level 1-Green much quicker than we anticipated.
 This means we are able to move forward with our plans for a robust and safe in-person experience.

 We are committed to creating a vibrant academic and social experience on campus while following our rigorous protocols.
-If it’s safe, we will play, gather, and perform–so please remind your student of the importance of following our health and safety guidelines!
+If it’s safe, students will play, gather, and perform–so let’s make sure we are following health and safety protocols at all times!

 Also, please note that these events happening on campus will not be able to be open to parents/guardians or guests.

-Thank you for supporting your student.
+Thank you for supporting students and the College.
 We are looking forward to a healthy and successful spring semester.

 Dean of Students